Icarohwq/DMDF/README.md

 - **Purchase License:** [License Link](https://discordsociety.sellix.io/product/640d2ced7cd1e)
 - **Download:** [Download Link](https://t.me/ATOS_DMDF)

-## Operating Mode
+## How DMDF Bot Works

+DMDF Bot operates using a multi-thread system.
+Each Discord server gets its own set of threads.
+Each thread is responsible for managing a single 'token', which is a key that allows the bot to interact with the server.
+Threads are distributed as per the number set by the user.

+For instance, if the user sets that they want to use 10 threads and they have 10 servers, the bot will initiate 10 tokens on each server.
+This means that, in total, the bot will be managing 100 tokens simultaneously (10 on each of the 10 servers).

+This system is designed to avoid detection by anti-bot systems.
+Many Discord servers have detection mechanisms in place to identify when multiple tokens (especially tokens created at the same time) are interacting with the server simultaneously.
+By distributing the tokens across multiple threads and ensuring that the tokens initiated at each server are of different ages, DMDF Bot can effectively bypass this detection.

+Furthermore, DMDF Bot has an integrated AI-based captcha solver, which distinguishes it from other bots.
+This AI solver can automatically solve captchas, saving users from the cost of manual captcha-solving services.

-DMDF operates by following these steps:
+In terms of operation, DMDF Bot follows these steps:

-1. Starts 'x' threads per server
+1. Starts 'x' number of threads per server as defined by the user.
-2. Joins tokens in the server
+2. Joins tokens in the server.
-3. Starts mass messaging
+3. Starts mass messaging.
-4. Repeats the process for all servers listed under [Data/Servers]
+4. Repeats the process for all servers listed under the [Data/Servers] directory.

+This process ensures efficient and seamless operation while minimizing the risk of detection by anti-bot systems.

 ## Configuration